tesseract-ocr/tessdoc/Installation.md

 ## Windows

-Installer for Windows for Tesseract 3.05, Tesseract 4 and development version 5.00 Alpha are available from [Tesseract at UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).
+Installer for Windows for Tesseract 3.05, Tesseract 4 and Tesseract 5 are available from [Tesseract at UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).
 These include the training tools.
 Both 32-bit and 64-bit installers are available.

 An installer for the **OLD version 3.02** is available for Windows from our [download](Downloads.md) page.
 This includes the English training data.